 The Code reduces the incidence of failure, by incentivising prevention of failure, rescuing failing businesses, wherever possible, and releasing resources from failed businesses, wherever required.
 It enables an entrepreneur to get in and get out of business with ease, undeterred by honest business failures and thereby promotes entrepreneurship.
-The COVID-19 pandemic has increased the intensity and speed of this churning at marketplace, creating new sunrise and new sunset businesses.
+The COVID-19 pandemic has increased the intensity and speed of this churning at marketplace, creating new sunrise and new sunset business.
 The businesses need to adapt to the new business realities, rather than trying to preserve the status quo.
-Some firms would need to close and new ones to open, and jobs and resources need to move between firms and sectors.
-The sunset businesses need to exit, releasing resources and entrepreneurs.
+Some firms would need to close and new ones to open, and jobs and resources need to exit, releasing resources and entrepreneurs.

-The Global Innovation Index $(GII)^{40}$ is an annual ranking of countries by their capacity for, and success in, innovation.
+The Global Innovation Index (GII) is an annual ranking of countries by their capacity for, and success in, innovation.
 It ranks world economies according to their innovation capabilities.
 Consisting of roughly 80 indicators, grouped into innovation inputs and outputs, the GII aims to capture the multi-dimensional facets of innovation.
 The index evaluates innovation performance ranks annually for around 131 world economies constituting 93.5 per cent of the world's population and 97.4 per cent of the world's GDP measures by their capacity for, and success in, innovation.